-In 1978, the label was launched, the logo had a picture of "Rocky the Rhino" (designed by William Stout).
-The early records were mostly novelty, surf, local new wave bands, and a couple of reissues of out-of-print records from other labels.
+The early logo design had a picture of "Rocky the Rhino" (designed by William Stout) and featured mostly novelty, surf, local new wave bands, and a couple of reissues of out-of-print records from other labels.
 By the mid-1980s, the label was releasing a lot of reissues.
 Bill Inglot took care of the production, Ken Perry mastered, and Gary Stewart and James Austin were doing A&R. Around the same time, the logo was redesigned to just "Rhino".

 In 1985 the label made a distribution deal with Capitol Records, which lasted until 1992.
 As part of the deal, they had access to the Capitol back catalog, and they started releasing reissues of the old Capitol albums.
 In addition, in 1989, EMI and Rhino acquired the Roulette family of labels.
 In 1992, when the deal with Capitol was ending, Rhino got an offer from Time-Warner.
 By entering this deal, half of the label was sold to Time-Warner, and WEA became the new distributor of the label.
 Warner put Rhino in charge of reissuing the Atlantic back catalog.
 In 1998, Time-Warner bought the remaining 50% of the label, but returned the record store back to Richard Foos.